I think I might have met someone.

 When you have faith that you can handle the end of a relationship, that it will not mean an utter destruction of your sense of self, you might push the boundaries of your life.
 In my life, my partners have the freedom to love elsewhere.
 It’s not easy, just as climbing sheer rock faces is not easy.
 On the contrary it takes an extraordinary amount of work, on your communication skills on constructive management of your emotions so you don’t play the victim, rescuer or persecutor when the adrenalin kicks in.
 The initial fear that you will lose the relationship you love.
 To be able to use that adrenalin as a pathway to greater love, greater freedom and not give into fear.
 I’ve not always been able to do it.
 In fact my first relationship ended in an unmitigated disaster, full of drama and conflict.
 I climbed Everest on my first attempt with little training – not the most advisable way to start off.

 My relationships now are far smoother; so smooth in fact that we’ve sometimes missed the traditional ‘conflict’ contained in monogamous relationship I used to confuse with meaning.
-That which stems from jealousy and insecurity.
+A lot of which stems from jealousy and insecurity.
 And if my relationships were full of those things, I’d say that my desire to be open was destructive.
 But like bungee humping which scares and thrills in equal measure, the reason people do these activities is because they operate from the underlying assumption that they will come out the other side, unharmed and maybe the better for it.
 Often they even say that it was life changing, and it adds a new perspective.
 That’s how I feel about my relationships.
 I am the better off for them, for so many reasons, even if they might one day end (and let’s face it, monogamy is no guarantee of lifelong commitment).

 To be successfully open you need to feel safe.
 But you will not have the artificial construct of monogamy to lend you security.
 Nor the promise of a happy ever after.
 You must depend on yourself to supply this security.
 It requires self care, self love and high self esteem.
 Those are constructs which can be, must be developed through regular training.
 You reduce the risk of your activity to almost zero if you can develop those skills.
 And then all that remains is love – tons of love – laced with thrill.
 And that sounds pretty damn great to me.